 Mentor One Child…Enrich Two Lives

 The Friends Youth Mentoring Program serves youth in communities within Merrimack County.
-Volunteers are recruited, screened, and trained to become mentors to school-age youth.
+Volunteers are recruited, screened, and trained to become mentors to school-age youth, ages 6-17.

 The Need is GREAT

 Mentors are a dedicated group of individuals who care deeply about our youth and our community.
 They give a lot, and our standards and expectations are high.
 Friends Youth Mentors volunteer within established research-based frameworks to promote the inherent benefits of long-term, steady and stable 1:1 relationships.

 The Youth Mentoring Program gives encouragement and hope to youngsters referred to us by a network of partnering schools and organizations.
 Every child is unique - and their circumstances are, too.
 A youngster might need a little bit of help for one of many reasons - parental absenteeism, a medical condition, exposure to abuse, or a learning disability.
 A growing number of youth in the program are the children of refugees fleeing oppression in their countries of origin.
 The majority of children and families in the program live below the poverty level.